📥 Receive messages

 message.reaction

-Receive events when a message is reacted to by a user (or yourself reacting to a message).
+This event is triggered when a message is reacted to by a user (or when you react to a message).

 • payload.reaction.text - emoji that was used to react to the message.
 It’ll be an empty string if the reaction was removed.